Chartered Trading Standards Institute: Events

 Since 1988, the CTSI has held an annual National Consumer Week.
 Its 2018 theme was consumer rights and online market places, held 26 to 30 November.
 This underpinned by research conducted by the Citizens Advice Partnership Knowledge Hub.
 The 2019 event has been postponed until the beginning of 2020 due to Brexit uncertainty.

 In June/July it holds an annual Conference that delivers a full education and training programme of the course of the event.

-CTSI holds the Heroes Awards annually in the summer, this provides an opportunity to recognise and celebrate those who have contributed to the profession and the protection of consumers.
+CTSI holds the Heroes Awards annually in the autumn, this provides an opportunity to recognise and celebrate those who have contributed to the profession and the protection of consumers.

 Publications

 The CTSI publishes a bi-annual magazine and website under the title Journal of Trading Standards, produced on contract by Fourth Estate Creative.

 Structure

 CTSI's headquarters is in the Southfields area of Laindon, south of Ford's Dunton Technical Centre, off the B148.